-Data manipulation is a critical task in process optimization, as it transforms data into a usable form that can be further utilized to generate insights, such as analyzing financial data, customer behavior, and carrying out trend analysis.
+Data manipulation is a critical task in process optimization.
+It transforms data into a usable form that can be used further to generate insights, such as analyzing financial data, customer behavior and carrying out trend analysis.

-The process is widely used during integration to make data compatible with the target system.
+Data manipulation tools are widely used during integration to make data compatible with the target system.
 For example, users associated with accounting often manipulate raw data acquired from vendors and marketing to comprehend product prices, sales trends, or prospective tax requirements.
-Similarly, stock market experts manipulate data to forecast market trends so that they can manage their investment portfolio accordingly.
+Similarly, stock market experts can leverage datasets to forecast market trends allowing them to manage their investment portfolios accordingly.

 These are just a few use-cases of data manipulation.
 Some of the other ways in which manipulation can be beneficial for organizations include:

 A consistent data format makes it easier to organize, read, and analyze data.
 When data comes from disparate sources, the user must transform and manipulate it to create a unified format.
 After standardizing the format, it is easier to write data into the enterprise system or utilize it for reporting.

 As a business, you can’t deny the importance of data when it comes to business intelligence (BI).
 Conducting an exhaustive data analysis is vital for companies, particularly when it comes to investments.
 Every business makes use of past data to plan for the future.
 Data manipulation tools makes it easier to create projections, especially in the financial sector, where you depend on your past investments’ results for future considerations.

 Data manipulation allows you to update, modify, delete, and input data into a database.
 This means that you can leverage data to obtain in-depth insights and make better business decisions.